yaniv-peretz/MenuCreator/README.md

 -----------
 + Creation of initial DB schema
 + support for Resturant name
++ logout header

 In Process
 -----------
-+ initial example data
++ initial example gid
 + control for menu sequance
-+ main page datails prompt to login in or view
-+ logout header
 + support for section titles